National Robotics League and Combat Bots

 combat robotics program

 At this time, our combat bot program is primary focus on:

 The National Robotics League - a high school combat bot league in the 15 lb weight class.
-Our participation in NRL will likely run Oct - May, depending on the Regional events the team chooses to attend.
+Our participation in NRL typically spans Oct through May, depending on the Regional events the team chooses to attend.

 About the national robotics league